Skip to main content

 Forest Restoration & Wildfire Risk Mitigation Grant Program

-Note: The 2023-2024 Request for Applications is now closed.
-Awards will be announced by April 1, 2024.
+Note: The 2024-2025 Request for Applications will open August 1, 2024.

 The Colorado Legislature established the Forest Restoration & Wildfire Risk Mitigation (FRWRM) grant program in 2017.
 This program provides state support through competitive grant funds that encourage community-level actions across the state for some specific purposes: